ThreeSixtyGiving/standard/documentation/src/identifiers.md

 To give users of 360Giving data the best chance of joining up information about the same organisations across different data files, we follow a simple methodology to create Organisation Identifiers.

+We use the International Aid Transparency Initiative (IATI) [Organisation Registration Codelist](http://iatistandard.org/201/codelists/OrganisationRegistrationAgency/) as a prefix for each organisation’s official registration number.
+Not only does this mean we are re-using an open and well maintained standard, it also means that information about organisations can be provided in a clear and consistent way.

-This can be summarised through the following process.
-As soon as a step gives you an identifier, you can stop there and use the given identifier.
+This can be summarised through the following process (as soon as a step gives you an identifier, you can stop there and use the given identifier):

 1. If you have a **registered company number** for the organisation, use the prefix 'GB-COH-' and the registered number (indicating that the number could be looked up at [Companies House](http://www.companieshouse.gov.uk))